Jared-Glenn/Camelot_The_Resistance/README.md

 Beware when using it, however, because Queen Mab is unaffected by the Holy Grail and Sir Bertilak (normally on the side of Good) *must* play Rot while holding it.

+### Excalibur

+Excalibur is a major source of power in the game and a source of conflict between good and evil.
+Unfortunately, Excalibur is hidden at the beginning of each game with only a suspected location for the blade being negotiated among the other players.